-If you would like to go for the cheapest option (with a car) for camping on Magnetic Island then an unpowered site is the answer.
+If you would like to go for the cheapest option (with a car) then an unpowered site is the answer.
 We used the unpowered site as we charge our gear easily in the car while driving.
 It costs $16 per person per night.
 Make sure to look for a spot that is flat.

 If you like to have access to electricity and water it will set you back $20 per person a night.

-If you don’t like to sleep in a car or in a tent, you can make your camping on Magnetic Island a bit more luxurious and stay in one of the wooden bungalows.
+If you don’t like to sleep in a car or in a tent, you can make your stay on Magnetic Island a bit more luxurious and book one of the wooden bungalows.
 It costs $24 per person a night.
 The bungalows are small.
 But they have a real bed and also air conditioning.
 The dream of every tired backpacker.

 However, they don’t have private bathrooms so you need to use the common areas.

-There are also dormitory rooms where you will pay $20 per bed which is quite good for a solo traveler.
+There are also dormitory rooms where you will pay $20 per bed which is quite good for all solo travelers.

-The ultimate dream for every traveler.
+The ultimate dream for every traveler, camper and backpacker.
 The hot showers really work and you can stay as long as you want.
-Just don’t tell anyone.
+No, just joking DO NOT waste water.

 Another cool thing every digital nomad and most other people appreciate is functioning Wifi.
-It works very well in the restaurant area especially near the reception.
+It works very well in the restaurant area, especially near the reception.

 LAUNDRY WITH DRYER/TUMBLER